lee0c/lee0c.github.io/pages/resume.md

 <p class="col2"><time datetime="2023-12">December 2023</time> – Present</p>
 </div>

-<p>Creates and runs a global event for zine artists on the fediverse (Mastodon), now in its second year with plans for a third.
-Coordinates website, physical material shipping and logistics, payment, and marketing for a 40–50 person project.</p>
+<p>Created and ran a global event for zine artists on the fediverse (Mastodon) for two years.
+Coordinated website, physical material shipping and logistics, payment, and marketing for a 40–50 person project.</p>
 </div>

 <div class="spacer"></div>